shipingzeng/shipingzeng.github.io/_pages/about.md

 ---
 permalink: /
-title: " "
+title: "About me"
-excerpt: " "
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-## About me

 Hi, my name is Shi-Ping Zeng and now I am a Ph.D student at Shanghai Jiao Tong University major in particle cosmology.

 ## Education